- The Green New Deal has been criticized for neglecting nuclear power, a reliable and scalable source of carbon-free energy.

 Given the fact that nuclear power is by far the most scalable zero-emission energy source currently available, many experts were quick to question whether the Green New Deal took seriously its own goal of reducing carbon emissions.
 Instead, they argue, the use of nuclear power will likely be a critical component of a cleaner energy future — and one that should absolutely be on the table.

-The benefits of nuclear
+Clean energy: The benefits of nuclear

 Even though most of the nuclear power plants currently in use in the U.S. are more than 30 years old, they are the only energy source that has made any sort of “green new deal” feasible, Michael Shellenberger, President of Environmental Progress, wrote in Forbes earlier this month.
 In his one and a half decades of experience advocating for working with renewables, Shellenber said he has discovered two things: